lavalink-devs/youtube-source/README.md

 - `MUSIC`
   - ✔ Provides support for searching YouTube music (`ytmsearch:`).
-  - ❌ No playback support.
+  - ❌ Cannot be used for playback, or playlist/mix/livestream loading.
 - `WEB`
   - ✔ Opus formats.
 - `WEBEMBEDDED`